arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

 ### Dashboard UI integration (Inertia)

-On the Dashboard page (`resources/js/pages/Dashboard.vue`), these endpoints are surfaced as a small "Patient enrollment" card:
+On the Dashboard page (`resources/js/pages/Dashboard.vue`), these endpoints are surfaced as a small "Patient enrollment" card, with additional contextual cards that gradually become event-driven as more projections are added.

 - On mount (client-side only), the Vue component issues a `GET /patient/enrollment` request and reads the `enrollment` property from the JSON response.